Rent increases

 Q&A’s

-If you’re struggling with your rent payments, get in touch with us and can help.
+If you’re struggling with your rent payments, get in touch with us and we can help.
 We have a specially trained, friendly and understanding team to offer guidance and advice.
 We can help to access benefits and grants you may be eligible for, help with budgeting, debt and money advice, and put you in touch with support you may need.

 More information on this can be found here: www.ongo.co.uk/help-with-finances.